Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 Manimekalai – Follows Manimekalai, the daughter of Kannagi, who becomes a Buddhist nun.

-Civaka Cintamani – A Jain epic about the adventures and moral journey of prince Civakan.
+Civaka Cintamani – A Jain epic about the adventures and moral journey of Prince Civakan.

 Valayapathi – A Jain epic focused on ethical and philosophical themes (only fragments survive).